 You do not need to be intimidated or scared of Internet usage during your divorce.
 Your spouse probably isn't snooping or spying on every move you make regarding computer use.
 However, that does not mean that your spouse isn't among the few that engage in suspicious online behavior in snooping.
 That also doesn't mean that online behavior can't be legitimately used against you in your divorce.
 For that reason, I always recommend that discretion be used one performing online activity during your divorce.
 Secondly, I recommend speaking to an experienced family law attorney if you suspect your spouse is spying on you.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-Have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+Have any questions about the material presented in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.